nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 The **_Architecture Diagram_** given above explains the high-level design of the App.

+protected Ui ui;
+    protected Logic logic;
+    protected Storage storage;
+    protected Model model;
+    protected Config config;
+    protected UserPrefs userPrefs;

+**Architecture Design of WhatsNext**
+1. Singleton Pattern: The MainApp of the program restricts the number of instantiated `Logic`, `Storage`, `Model`, `Config`, `UserPrefs` objects created.
+2. MVC pattern: The application makes use of MVC to decouple data, presentation and control logic.
+  * Model: `model`, `storage` component
+  * View: `GUI`
+  * Controller: `logic` component
+3. Observer Pattern: The application makes use of javafx ObservableList which allows listeners to track changes when they occur.
+4. Facade Pattern: Ui component of the application requires access to the startDateTime and endDateTime objects in BasicTask class.
+5. Command Pattern: Abstract class command is used to support multiple commands each performing a different tasks (e.g. `add`, `delete`, `list` commands).

 A top down approach is used to design the Architecture of the app to better faciliate the Object Oriented framework used.
 Given below is a quick overview of each component.